-To ensure proper airflow, be sure that your switch is placed in a clean, well-ventilated area free of dust and debris and provide minimum recommended clearance at the front, back and sides of the switch.
+To ensure proper airflow, be sure that your switch is placed in a well-ventilated area and provide minimum recommended clearance at the front, back and sides of the switch.

 Never obstruct chassis air vents.

 Chassis Top View

 Note.
 Clearance is not required at the top and bottom of the chassis.